On the Optimization and Stability of Sectorized Wireless Networks: Optimization and A Distributed Approximation Algorithm

 In general, {\opt} is analytically intractable due to its combinatorial nature and the fact that $\zeta^{\sector}(\flowVec)$ needs exponentially many calculations even for a fixed sectorization $\sector$.
 Instead, we consider an alternative optimization problem:

 Although {\optApprox} excludes the constraint $\zeta^{\sector}(\flowVec)$ in {\opt}, solving it by a brute-force algorithm is still analytically intractable due to the coupling between the (possibly different) sectorization of \emph{all} nodes.
-For example, if each of the $\numNode$ nodes has a number of $\widetilde{\numSector}$ possible sectorizations, a total number of $\numNode^{\widetilde{\numSector}}$ sectorizations need to be evaluated in order to solve {\optApprox}.
+For example, if each of the $\numNode$ nodes has $\widetilde{\numSector}$ possible sectorizations, a total number of $\numNode^{\widetilde{\numSector}}$ sectorizations need to be evaluated to solve {\optApprox}.

 Our key insight behind developing a distributed approximation algorithm (described in Section~\ref{ssec:optimization-algorithm}) is that {\optApprox} can be decomposed into $\numNode$ individual optimization problems, {\optApproxN}, for each node $n \in \setNode$.
 With a little abuse of notation, let $\flowVec_{n} = (\flow_{\edge}: \edge \in \delta(n))$ be the ``local" flows on the undirected edges incident to node $n$.
 This decomposed optimization problem is given by: